eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 ```

 ### Simple Actions
 Actions can be used to infer the type of the AST node **inside** of a parser rule.
-This can be viewed as *syntactic sugar* and can increase readability of the grammar.
+They can be viewed as *syntactic sugar* and can increase readability of the grammar.
 ```
 X:
     {infer A} 'A' name=ID